Above image courtesy of Scottishshores

 The history behind one piece of glass is unknown yet plentiful - rolling around in the sea, shape forming in the waves and along the sea bed, it may have been tumbling around for thousands of years, we just can't tell.

 Many will have come from old bottles or shipwrecks, windows, glass and tableware and come in a variety of colours.
 The common finds are in shades of blue, green and white, which is actually clear glass.
-And some of the the rare one's if you're lucky enough to find them will be red, orange, black and yellow.
+And some of the rare ones if you're lucky enough to find them will be red, orange, black and yellow.

 Where to Find Sea Glass in the UK?

-Here in the UK we may not have a beach such as Fort Bragg, California but we do have some very special places on our doorstep for sea glass lovers to indulge in their new found hobby.
+Here in the UK, we may not have a beach such as Fort Bragg, California but we do have some very special places on our doorstep for sea glass lovers to indulge in their newfound hobby.